pinterest/api-quickstart/README.md

   * More languages are on the way.
 We're considering providing examples in ruby and Java.
 * Each language-specific directory (e.g. `python` or `bash`) has one or more of these subdirectories:
   * `scripts` are executable files that demonstrate one or more use cases.
-  * `src` contains code that is used by the scripts and that you can incorporate into your own applications
+  * `src` contains code that is used by the scripts and that you can incorporate into your own applications.
   * `tests` contains unit and integration tests.
+* Code that is specific to versions of the Pinterest API is in subdirectories of `src` (in the case of python and nodejs) or `scripts` (in the case of bash).
+The two versions supported by this quickstart are v3 and v5.